ABOUT PAUL ZALOOM

 Guggenheim Fellowship

-And NYFA, NYSCA, Art Matters, Durfee, California Arts Council, L.A.
-Department of Cultural Affairs, and others.
+and grants from Art Matters, California Arts Council, New York State Council on the Arts, the Durfee, L.A.
+Department of Cultural Affairs, New York Foundation for the Arts, and others.